 Do no harm: Managing the customer service challenges of healthcare product recalls

-Recalls.
-You think they’ll never happen, until they do.
+Recalls: You think they’ll never happen — until they do.
 In the healthcare and medical device industries, defects and malfunctions aren’t simply a nuisance, oftentimes they can cause irreversible harm and even death.
-In these critical instances, empathetic customer service teams that can quickly and effectively communicate with customers are integral to achieving better health outcomes that will ultimately help protect the patient and the company’s brand.
+In these critical instances, empathetic customer care teams are invaluable.
+By assembling a top-notch team that can quickly and effectively communicate with customers, brands stand a better chance at protecting the patient experience and maintaining trust.